kbat/mc-tools/README.md

 Linux and MacOS are supported.
 However, we never tried yet to use these tools on Windows.

 ### System-wide installation with pip ###
-In order to use pip, you need to have the python-setuptools and python-pip modules installed on your system.
+In order to use [https://pip.pypa.io/en/stable/](pip), you need to have the python-setuptools and python-pip modules installed on your system.

 ```pip install git+https://github.com/kbat/mc-tools.git```

 You have to be either root or use ```--target``` argument to specify the folder.
 Read ```man pip``` for details.